How To Ask Open-Ended Questions: A Comprehensive Guide

 Maximizing the Use of Open-Ended Questions

-To maximize the use of open-ended questions, it’s important to:
+To maximize the use of open-ended questions, it’s essential to:

 1. Be genuinely curious: Authentic curiosity encourages more thoughtful responses.